 Learn the key concepts, terms, and approach of Relational Frame Theory (RFT), a behavioral account of human language and cognition.
 RFT provides the theoretical basis for Acceptance and Commitment Therapy (ACT) and a number of other emerging applications.

 Touch or move your cursor over each feature to learn more about it

-An Introduction to Relational Frame Theory was written and developed by Dr. Eric J. Fox (Doc Fox), the founder and director of FoxyLearning.
-Doc Fox was a contributing author to the first book-length treatment of Relational Frame Theory (RFT), founded and developed the Association for Contextual Behavioral Science (ACBS) website (and the RFT and ACT websites that preceded it), was a founding member of the ACBS Board of Directors, and has presented and published on RFT numerous times.
-With a Ph.D. in Learning & Instructional Technology from Arizona State University and master’s and bachelor’s degrees in psychology from the University of Nevada, Doc Fox has served as a faculty member in the psychology department at Western Michigan University and as Dean of Instruction at Saybrook University.
-He currently lives in Las Vegas, Nevada with his lovely wife Stephanie and adorable daughter Veronica.
+An Introduction to Relational Frame Theory was written and developed by Dr. Eric J. Fox (Doc Fox), the founder and director of Foxylearning.
+Doc Fox was a contributing author to the first book-length treatment of Relational Frame Theory (RFT), developed the original Association for Contextual Behavioral Science (ACBS) website (and the RFT and ACT websites that preceded it), was a founding member of the ACBS Board of Directors, and has presented and published on RFT numerous times.
+With a Ph.D. in Learning & Instructional Technology from Arizona State University and master’s and bachelor’s degrees in psychology from the University of Nevada, Doc Fox has served as a faculty member in the psychology department at Western Michigan University and as an elearning administrator or developer at Saybrook University, Altius Education, Cengage Learning, and The Ohio State University.
+He currently lives in Columbus, Ohio with his lovely wife Stephanie and adorable daughter Veronica.
 You can learn more about Doc Fox on his personal website.

 This tutorial is of an intermediate level of difficulty, but was written and designed for a broad audience.
 It is hoped that anyone from undergraduate students in psychology and related disciplines to doctoral-level psychologists and scholars will find the material accessible, engaging, and relevant.